Best Breweries In Seattle, WA

 Yes, Seattle is home to plenty of things.
 A football team, a baseball team, the Space Needle, some other landmarks, blah blah blah.
 When you’re a self-anointed beer snob like I am, you’re looking for one thing: a brewery you can sit in for hours on end, crying tears of joy into the complimentary pretzels while you finish your eighth saison.

-For locals, visitors and beer snobs alike, here’s a quick spotlight and the Emerald City.
+For locals, visitors, and beer snobs alike, here’s a quick spotlight on the Emerald City.

 Best Craft Beer In Seattle

-Those within the Northwest/West Coast realm probably know about Elysian Brewing, Pyramid Brewing, Red Hook and the like.
-I’m going to go ahead and gloss right over those since you can buy those in tons of different places – all thanks to a term known as “selling out.”
-However, if you see them sitting in your local stores, they’re all definitely worth a try.
+Those within the Northwest/West Coast realm probably know about Elysian Brewing.
+I’m going to go ahead and gloss right over it since you can buy it in tons of different places, all thanks to a term known as “selling out.”
+However, if you see them sitting in your local stores, they’re all worth a try.

 I also wouldn’t be able to write anything Seattle-beer related without mentioning my favorite gem, Urban Family Brewing.
 Their beers are designed to be new and unique, often breaking the mold of what you might expect from a sour or IPA.
-You truly can’t get anything like their beer anywhere else in the world as far as I know.
+You truly can’t get anything like their beer anywhere else in the world, as far as I know.
+They also have a new location opening soon near Pike Place, so check that out!

 In truth, you can find happiness in just about any brewery in Seattle.
-There are only a few that I haven’t enjoyed – and to be honest I know people that love those breweries, so I don’t need to badmouth them.
+There are only a few that I haven’t enjoyed – and to be honest, I know people who love those breweries, so I don’t need to badmouth them.

 Other places that deserve love: